 United Way organizations worldwide are focused on improving the lives of impoverished individuals, supporting children and youth, and building stronger connections between citizens.
 It’s always a good time to revisit the importance of United Way organizations and the difference they make in communities around the world!

-They are known for fundraising activities focused on individuals and families, but United Way organizations also benefit greatly from corporate partnerships, and vice versa.
+They may be known for fundraising activities focused on individuals and families, but United Way organizations also benefit greatly from corporate partnerships, and vice versa.
 In fact, with the growing interest in corporate social responsibility (CSR) and employee engagement, it’s becoming more of a valuable partnership than ever.
-Here are three reasons why!
+Here are three reasons why:

 United Way organizations have a rich history of making an impact in their communities, and employees want employers to support community initiatives.

 The United Way is dedicated to providing funding to at-risk communities and initiatives where it’s needed the most.
 More and more employees of small- and large-scale organizations are looking for ways to help – and they want their employers to be engaged.
 This makes for a perfect partnership between the two sides: A company can ally themselves with their local United Way in order to provide avenues for employees to help in the community.
 Whether it’s through workplace giving programs, volunteer days, or peer-to-peer fundraising events, working with a United Way is an easy solution to providing fulfilling CSR.